Scaravelli inspired yoga

 ~ Feet opening bottle tops.

-~ Feet the could float you on water.
+~ Feet that could float you on water.

 ~ “Do you wanna come play?” feet